[Q32] The Craziest Cases – Double Homicide and Jon Benet Ramsey Case

 Case #1: Face-to-Face With a Double Homicide Suspect

 One of my first major criminal cases—about two decades ago—put me in a situation you don’t forget.
 I was working with the District Attorney, and I had to go down to the Los Angeles jail to obtain handwriting standards from an individual accused of a double homicide.
+What made this case forensically unusual was the nature of the evidence itself—graffiti on the tarp covering the bodies.
+Investigators wanted to know if the graffiti could be tied to the suspect, because the allegation was that after the killings, he “tagged” the tarp with his gang sign as a warning to other gangs.

 Gang tagging isn’t casual handwriting.
 In that subculture, tagging is a form of identity and creative expression.
 Many gang members develop a distinctive script style that differs from their everyday handwriting—sometimes intentionally—and that’s an important nuance in any comparison.

 People imagine jailhouse interactions as hostile.
 In my experience that day, the suspect was cordial and cooperative.
 He wrote what I asked him to write.
-And his natural handwriting—separate from stylized tagging—was some of the most precise, looped, and visually striking handwriting I’ve ever seen.
+And his natural handwriting, separate from stylized tagging, was some of the most precise, looped, and visually striking handwriting I’ve ever seen.

 Case #2: The JonBenét Ramsey Media Whirlwind

-The second “craziest” experience wasn’t about sitting across a table from a criminal suspect—it was about being swept into the media machine.
+The second “craziest” experience wasn’t about sitting across a table from a criminal suspect.
+It was about being swept into the media machine.

-During the period when authorities announced they believed they had identified Jon Benét Ramsey’s killer—and a suspect was arrested in Thailand (John Mark Karr)I ended up doing a rapid series of radio and TV appearances.
-It became a three-to-four-day media sprint, including a sit-down with Larry King on CNN to discuss the case from a handwriting and document perspective.
+During the period when authorities announced they believed they had identified JonBenét Ramsey’s killer and arrested a suspect in Thailand—John Mark Karr—I ended up doing a rapid series of radio and TV appearances.
+It became a three- to four-day media sprint, including a sit-down with the late Larry King on CNN to discuss the case from a handwriting and document-analysis perspective.

 Important clarification

-I was not involved in the original Jon Benét Ramsey casework.
-My mentor (Phyllis Mattingly), served as the official police hired handwriting expert in Colorado.
+I was not involved in the original JonBenét Ramsey case.
+My mentor, Phyllis Mattingly, served as the official police-hired handwriting expert in Colorado.
 I learned about elements of that case through her involvement and the broader forensic discussion surrounding it.

-High-profile cases are always “interesting” in a different way—because the science can become secondary to headlines, speculation, and public pressure.
+High-profile cases are always “interesting” in a different way, because the science can become secondary to headlines, speculation, and public pressure.

 Frequently Asked Questions